nrkn/pvpoke-node/readme.md

 to fix

-Don't use classes - JavaScript classes, prototypes, `this` etc are a pain to work with, and they don't add anything useful except familiary for people from a traditional OO background, you can organise and scope things more simply with closures and modules.
+Don't use classes - JavaScript classes, prototypes, `this` etc are a pain to work with, and they don't add anything useful except familiarity for people from a traditional OO background, you can organise and scope things more simply with function closures and modules.
 You can ensure that your data is the shape you want it to be using TypeScript types.

 Just use simple typed objects and arrays (eg JSON serializable) for data, and then have functions for working with the data